Guide to cabernet sauvignon

-World-renowned and exceptionally well-travelled, cabernet sauvignon is responsible for some of the world's finest wines – working either on its own, or blended with other varieties.
+World-renowned and well-travelled, cabernet sauvignon makes some of the world's finest red wines, working either on its own, or blended with other varieties.

-While many grape varieties exude friendly fruit aromas, cabernet's success in fine wine lies in it subtleties: secondary, nuanced flavours that have the potential to develop in bottle over a lengthy ageing period.
-For this reason, cabernet is synonymous with serious red wine designed for cellaring and keeping for many years.
+While many grape varieties are known for their friendly fruit aromas, cabernet sauvignon's success as a fine wine lies in its subtleties: secondary, complex flavours that have the potential to develop deliciously in bottle over time.
+For this reason, cabernet is often seen as quite a 'serious' red wine designed for cellaring and keeping for many years.
 However, you can certainly find younger, fruitier styles to help you explore the flavours of this iconic grape.

 The thick-skinned cabernet grape needs warm conditions in order to ripen fully

-The variety first established its reputation in the Médoc where it forms the backbone of Bordeaux's great clarets.
-The cabernet-dominant wines of this region allow the grape's brooding, tannic structure and blackcurrant fruit to shine through arguably better than anywhere.
-It is here that one of the greatest blending partnerships of the wine world was forged – the marriage of cabernet sauvignon, merlot and cabernet franc.
+Old world: these are your classic French bottles, famously shown in Bordeaux's great clarets.
+They tend to have a brooding character, with robust tannins adding structure and blackcurrant fruit shining through.
+It's here that one of the greatest blending partnerships of the wine world was forged – the marriage of cabernet sauvignon, merlot and cabernet franc.
 It is a relationship that has travelled the globe, making some of the best wines in the world.

-In California and the southern hemisphere (Chile, Argentina, South Africa, New Zealand and Australia), cabernets tend to develop a sense of fullness and weight.
-Rich in blackcurrant, mint and occasionally green bell pepper flavours along with firm tannins, the best wines here too can age for decades.
+New world: In California and the southern hemisphere (Chile, Argentina, South Africa, New Zealand and Australia), cabernets tend to develop a sense of fullness and weight.
+Rich in blackcurrant, mint and occasionally green bell pepper flavours along with firm tannins, the best wines here can age for decades too.

 Sebastian Payne MW